Imhotep Gary Byrd

 Imhotep Gary Byrd (born March 14, 1949) is an American, New York City–based radio talk-show host and executive producer, radio DJ, poet, songwriter, music recording artist and producer, rapper, writer and community activist.

 Byrd began his career in Buffalo, New York, in 1965, as a 15-year-old radio DJ.
 In 2015, he celebrated 50 years as a radio personality.

 For more than 30 years, he has been a talk show host at WBLS and WLIB radio in New York City.

-Gary Byrd and the GB Experience was an American male/female vocal/instrumental group, who had a single titled "The Crown", in the UK Singles Chart.
+Gary Byrd and the GB Experience was an American mixed-gender vocal and instrumental group, which had a single titled "The Crown", in the UK Singles Chart.
 It was released on the Motown label, entered the chart on July 23, 1983, at number 21, and rose to a high of number 6; it remained in the chart for nine weeks.
 It had previously been released in the US on Stevie Wonder's short-lived Wondirection label but did not receive the proper promotion because its release coincided with the purchase of Motown by MCA Records, where the small label was overlooked.